SolarEnergyRacers/solar_car_control_system/docs/ser4-drivers-manual.md

 Procedure:

-- Press Button `ADJ`
+- Press Button paddle adjust `ADJ`
 - Move both paddles at same time slow from min to max to min.
-  You have about 5s time for that.
+  You have about 5s for that.
 - If successful the `acceleration/deceleration` display show `+ 0`
-  Otherwise repeat the complete procedure
+  Otherwise repeat the complete procedure.

+During the race:

-If the `acceleration/deceleration` display during the tour doesn't display `+ 0` the adjust procedure must be repeated.
+If you release both paddles and the `acceleration/deceleration` display doesn't show `+ 0` the adjust procedure must be repeated.

+If the control range of the paddles is to rough then the adjust procedure must be repeated.

 ## Car Operate

 ## Steering Wheel

 ### Buttons

+#### Right / Left Indicators and Hazard Warning Lights

+Press left or indicator (`left` or `right`)  button to switch indicators.
+The directions are displayed as yellow triangles on the display.
+Press again to switch off.

+To switch on hazard indicator (all indicators blinking) press both indicator buttons at the same time.
+The hazard lights are shown as red triangles on the display.

+Switch of the hazard light by pressing again both indicator buttons at the same time.

 #### Constant Mode